 You’ve got a few options for your meetings.
 An online meeting is great for a project team, organizational unit, or ad hoc call.
-A Channel meeting (a specific type of online meeting) is great for meeting within a Team itself.
-And a live event is perfect for a town hall meeting, corporate presentation, and even a webinar.
+A channel meeting (a specific type of online meeting) is great for meeting within a Team itself.
+Live events are perfect for town hall meetings and corporate presentations where the event is a one-way broadcast.
+And webinars are useful for presenting content, products, or general information to an audience you want to have sign up prior and maybe be able to interact with the presenters.
 There are certain aspects of your meeting that should help you understand when to use which.
 Open your calendar in Teams and click the dropdown arrow to the right of + New meeting to choose between the three.

 When to schedule an online meeting

-A scheduled meeting or meet now meeting will likely meet most of your online meeting needs.
-You can include several hundred and they can join through Teams or a phone number.
-The meeting comes with a designated chat space, a hyperlink to open the meeting in Teams on desktop or mobile, or a browser, and can include attendees both internal and external to your organization.
+A scheduled meeting, webinar, or meet now meeting will likely meet most of your online meeting needs.
+You can include up to 1,000 active attendees (up to 19,000 more can view the meeting) and they can join through Teams or a phone number.
+The meeting comes with a designated chat space, a hyperlink to open the meeting in Teams on desktop, mobile, or a browser, and can include attendees both internal and external to your organization.
 If you’ve used Skype for Business meetings, the experience is similar, but with more features.

-A Channel meeting occurs in a Channel.
+A channel meeting occurs in a channel.
 Obvious enough, most likely.
-What might not be so obvious is that the chat and files associated with that meeting are also kept in the Channel.
-The meeting itself is its own Channel conversation and the files are saved in the Files tab of that Channel.
+What might not be so obvious is that the chat and files associated with that meeting are also kept in the channel.
+The meeting itself is its own channel conversation and files uploaded to the meeting chat are saved in the Files tab of that channel.

-Creating the Channel meeting takes place when you’re scheduling your meeting; you can select a Channel to hold that meeting in.
-The Team members are not automatically added as invitees (unless they’re subscribed to Group notifications); you still must add the invitees and make sure to do so after you choose the Channel (otherwise the invitees get wiped).
-You can only schedule a Channel meeting when all invitees are already members of the Team it’s taking place in.
-As of the time of publishing, Channel meetings cannot be scheduled in Private Channels.
+Creating the channel meeting takes place when you’re scheduling your meeting; you can select a channel to hold that meeting in.
+The Team members are not automatically sent an email invitation for the meeting.
+You can only use a channel meeting when all invitees are already members of the Team it’s taking place in.
+As of the time of publishing, channel meetings cannot be scheduled in private channels.

 When to schedule a live event

 Live events are large-audience meetings with a small number of presenters; they can range from single-camera presentations to professionally organized events with multiple feeds.
-Live meetings actually use Microsoft Stream, Office 365’s video platform, behind the scenes.
-Live events can support several thousand attendees and work well for town halls, webinars, conferences, and other large events.
+Live events broadcast their video feed to up to 25,000 viewers and work well for town halls, conferences, and other large events that don’t require much interactivity between the presenters and the viewers.
 Video feeds are delayed 15 to 60 seconds and interaction is limited to moderated Q&A. Before scheduling your first live event, you should read up on how they work in detail.

 Assign roles to your invitees.

-Teams offers three different roles: organizer, presenter, and attendee.
+Teams meetings and webinars offer three different roles: organizer, presenter, and attendee.
 Each role has different capabilities.
 While it’s not required to set roles, they can be helpful in keeping control.